 Geoffrey Doig-Marx (GDM)

-GDM left home at age 15 and lived in runaway shelters and group homes in the Albany area.
-In the mid-1980s he moved to New York City and started his career in dance, musical theatre and choreography.
-In December of 2011, Doig-Marx moved to Harlem where he started painting, photographing, writing and hasn’t looked back.
+GDM was removed from his home at age 15 in the early 1980s, eventually living in runaway shelters and group homes in the Albany/Saratoga area.
+In the mid-1980s, he moved to New York City, where he began his career in dance, musical theatre, art, writing, photography, directing, and choreography.

 “I don’t like a lot of art.
 I only like two pieces I have in my home.
 My GDM and my HIRSCHFELD”…Chita Rivera

-He was the resident Artist of POSH NYC (9 years) and The West End Lounge (5 years) and The Pecora in Harlem (5 years).
-He has had several solo showings of his work in several New York venues.
-His first New York Solo gallery showing was at The Lanyon 36 Gallery in 2015.
-His work currently hangs at Peridance, The Broadway Dance Center and in the halls of The Martha Graham Dance Company.
+As a fine artist, Geoffrey Doig-Marx has held residencies at POSH NYC (9 years), The West End Lounge (5 years), and The Pecora in Harlem (5 years).
+His artwork has been showcased in several solo exhibitions in New York, with his first solo gallery show at The Lanyon 36 Gallery in 2015.
+His works are currently on display at prestigious venues such as Peridance, The Broadway Dance Center, and The Martha Graham Dance Company, where his paintings continue to inspire the dance community.

 Contact Us